mat1th/screens-CMS/README.md

 #### Progressive web app
 The application is a progressive web app.
 I've created a ``manifest.json`` file so the Android phone knows witch icons the app should use.
 Combined with the Service Worker the app could used offline to view the app.

+### Browser Technologies
+#### Images
+All the images have a alt tag, so the blind people know what kind of image it is.
+If the images aren't shown because the user has slow internet the alt tag will show up.

+#### Icons
+The icons are svgs so if the user has a font blocker or has slow internet the icons will appear.
+If the there is only a icon used for a button there is a title used for the blind people.
+The app uses inline SVGs with a fallback to a png image.

+#### Accessibility
+The whole app can be used by bad vision people the contrasts of the app are big enough the see the difference between the colors.
+The whole app can used with the tab key.
+So for example the advanced users of the blind people can use the app.
+#### Voice over
+The whole application can be used with voice over.
+I've tested it with Firefox, Safari and Vivaldi.

+#### Bandwith and privacy
+The most actions of the application are server side.
+So a user with low bandwith can also use the app.
+The site uses HTTPS so the 'free' hotspots can't insert code to show adds in the site.

+#### Feature detection
+The client side JS is written that the most code can be used by old browsers.
+I've used ```document.getElementByID()``` on paces where I could use it.
+So the older browsers also can use the JS enhances.

+#### Old browsers and slow internet
+The application is build on the 3 layers: HTML, CSS & JS.
+The application is build with HTML5 elements.
+These elements are backward compatable.
+The old browsers that don't support this elements will create a unknown element, but the website doesn't break.
+The website will also work without client side JS.
+So the the application will work in older browsers or with slow internet.

+### Real time web
+I haven't used meteor to create a realtime web app, but i've used a socket.io for live reloading the slideshow.
+If a user adds a new poster or Vimeo to the slideshow the slideshow will reload.

+### Extra features
+I've used some extra features in my application.
+Such as MySQL, emailjs, momentjs and login sessions.
+I didn't follow the 'databases' cource but I would like to learn MySQL.
+So I've used MySQL in my application to learn.
+Now I've learned the most MySQL functions.

 ## NPM packages
 Name                 | Version | Description